snqre/betanet-full-onchain-governance-example/README.md

 betanet://<hex SHA-256(service-pubkey)>[/resource]
 ```

-Verify that the peerâ€™s presented pubkey hashes to the ID.
+Verify that the peer’s presented pubkey hashes to the ID.

 ### 8.2 Human-Readable Alias Ledger